vincentsels/ecorendum/src/assets/md/en/info.md

 - Although the participating citizens are well informed and typically acknowledge the need of stringent action, and although they *demographically* represent the broad polulation from which they were randomly selected, they do not have the legitimacy to speak for the entirety of the population, who are not involved, neither in the deliberative phase of compiling measures, nor in deciding on which policies will actually be enacted.

 - The only way to legitimately continue with the result of the climate assembly in thus to pass it on to the traditional party-political representative democratic system.
 The abovementioned problems again come into play: politicians will still be hesitant to impose stringent measures, out of a fear of electoral loss.
-This is what happened in France, where the government ultimately [53% of proposals was fully adopted](https://reporterre.net/Convention-pour-le-climat-seules-10-des-propositions-ont-ete-reprises-par-le-gouvernement).
+This is what happened in France, where the government ultimately [fully adopted only 53% of proposals](https://reporterre.net/Convention-pour-le-climat-seules-10-des-propositions-ont-ete-reprises-par-le-gouvernement).

 ### The solution: preferenda

 Ideally, the set of measures is still sourced deliberatively, such as in climate assemblies, for the reasons mentioned above.
 However, the **entire civil society** should get a chance to **participate in the creation of the list of measures**.
 Think tanks, universities, NGO's, lobby groups, and interested or expert citizens should get a chance to participate.

 Doing that 'offline' is not possible without a system of representation/delegation; either through elections or sortition.
 However, **the internet** allows [the vast and ever increasing majority](https://statbel.fgov.be/en/themes/households/ict-usage-households) of citizens to participate.
 This must be done in a way that encourages qualitative, respectful contributions, and it should be thoroughly and justly moderated.
-Decades of experience (notably in the software development world) has taught us how this can be done, through crowd-sourcing.
+Decades of experience (notably in the [software development world](https://resources.github.com/open-source/what-is-open-source-software/)) has taught us [how this can be done](https://www.lesswrong.com/posts/dYwQCFkR6cCbP9Xqk/how-forummagnum-builds-communities-of-inquiry), through crowd-sourcing.

 However, given the challenging deadline of 2030, there may not be enough time to deliberatively compose a list of measures.
 Luckily, in the context of Belgium, many **institutions have already given a lot of though** on how to reduce emissions.
 The tool could start from such lists of measures, as long as their impact is calculated.
 Next, multiple collections of measures, or '**sets**', can be compiled, which ideally, as a whole, achieve the required targets.

 Finally, the tool allows for **the entire population** to be involved in **choosing the set of measures**, or 'rating and ranking' them.
-Hence the name **preferendum**: a referendum which gauges the *preferences* of the population, rather than just asking one polarizing yes/no question.
+Hence the name [preferendum](https://www.noemamag.com/democracys-missing-link/): a referendum which gauges the *preferences* of the population, rather than just asking one polarizing yes/no question.

 While remaining entirely democratic, it moves this difficult exercise entirely out of the hands of the party-political system, which does thus not have to fear electoral repercussions.